 Proud Doga Stretch

+This stretch is awesome to do when you have your dog lying on his or her back.
 Take their front legs and very gently open them to the side.
 Make sure you are holding the dogs leg near their wrists.
 The wrist is the lower joint below their elbow.
 Hold this pose for about 10-15 seconds, and then repeat.

 Practicing these doga stretches with your pup is not just going to help their muscle support and flexibility.
-This can also boost their circulation, increases oxygenation, calms them, and enhances your BFF bond.
+This can also boost their blood circulation, increases oxygenation, calms them, and enhances your BFF bond.